Nompie1993/CleanCity/test/test-plan.md

 |------------------|--------|--------------------------------|
 | 1.1.1 Alt Text   | FAIL   | Missing alt text on pickup icons |
 | 2.1.1 Keyboard   | PASS   | Full keyboard navigation       |
-This implementation:

-Covers all README requirements

-Provides ready-to-use templates

-Includes measurable deliverables

-Aligns with the 3-week timeline

-Meets the 15+ defect requirement

-Includes both manual and automated testing

-Would you like me to provide the actual test data files or Jira export samples?
-I can also generate the video presentation storyboard with specific defect demonstrations.

-New chat
-Message DeepSeek